 Gettysburg National Cemetery

 Something needed to be done quickly.
-So, Gettysburg’s citizens called for the creation of a soldiers’ cemetery for the proper burial of the Union Fallen.
+So, the town’s citizens called for the creation of a soldiers’ cemetery for the proper burial of the Union Fallen.

 Notably, only a few Confederates remain interred at Gettysburg National Cemetery.
 In the 1870s by Southern veterans’ societies eventually relocated 3,200 Confederate remains to cemeteries in Virginia, Georgia, and the Carolinas.